yheechan/problem_solving/README.md

     ```
     git checkout -b <user-name>
     ```
-3. Create a directory with ``<user-name>`` and begin adding codes for solved problems
+3. Create a directory with ``<user-name>`` and begin adding codes for solved problems.
     ```
     mkdir <user-name>
     ```
-4. Solve problems and add source code file to your directory (as explained in [section4](#4-directory-structure-adding-solved-problems))
+4. Solve problems and add source code file to your directory (as explained in [section4](#4-directory-structure-adding-solved-problems)).
     ```
     ./<user-name>/<source>/<level>/<problem-id>.py
     ```